 - To provide specific assistance in the area of branch planning for professional development days as follows:

-• The branch contact should ensure that he/she is informed of professional development days being planned for his/her area.
+• The branch contact should ensure that they are informed of professional development days being planned for their area.

 • The branch contact should ensure that the branch is made aware of the guidelines to be followed in organizing a professional development day.
 [Jan/9/87]